 \subsection{Problem Formulation}

 We formalize the temporal-aware GPU resource allocation problem as a spatiotemporal optimization problem with multiple time slots.
 Consider a distributed system consisting of $R$ geographical regions, where each region $r \in \{1, 2, \ldots, R\}$ contains $S_r$ GPU servers.
-The optimization is performed over a time horizon of $T$ discrete time slots, where each time slot has a duration of $\Delta t$ (typically 5-15 minutes in practice).
+The optimization is performed over a time horizon of $T$ discrete time slots, where each time slot has a duration of $\Delta t$.

 Let $\mathcal{N}_t = \{n_1^t, n_2^t, \ldots, n_{N_t}^t\}$ denote the set of GPU inference tasks arriving at time slot $t$, where $N_t$ represents the total number of tasks in slot $t$.
 Each task $n_i^t$ is characterized by a tuple $(c_i^t, m_i^t, d_i^t)$, representing its computational requirements, memory requirements, and deadline constraint, respectively.
 The system state at time slot $t$ is defined as $s_t = (U_t, Q_t, L_t, H_t)$, where $U_t \in \mathbb{R}^{R \times S_{max}}$ represents the utilization matrix of all servers across regions, $Q_t \in \mathbb{R}^R$ denotes the queue lengths in each region, $L_t \in \mathbb{R}^{R \times R}$ is the inter-region latency matrix, and $H_t \in \mathbb{R}^{R \times S_{max}}$ captures the historical load patterns and temporal features.